 If your new build home is ready before others on the estate, you may have to live next to ongoing building work.

 Do you pay stamp duty on a new build?

 You have to pay stamp duty on the total cost of a new build home.

-This’ll be the purchase price plus the cost of things like fitted kitchens and bathrooms.
+This’ll be the sale price plus the cost of things like fitted kitchens and bathrooms.

-The developer will report any extras of a financial value to your solicitor who’ll calculate your stamp duty bill.
+The developer will report any extras of a financial value to your solicitor.
+Your solicitor will calculate your stamp duty bill.

 Questions to ask when buying a new build

 Does the property come with any agreement conditions?

 When will I need to pay a deposit, exchange contracts and complete?